myf5/linjing.io.source/content/home/hero.md

   label = "Contact me"

 +++
-## My name is **Jing Lin 林静** and I am a Solution Architect at F5.
+## Hey, Welcome, I am **Jing Lin 林静** and a Solution Architect at F5.

-I have over 10 years experience to Application Service and Delivery.
+Over 10 years experience to Application Service and Delivery.
 Familiar with Loadbalance realm.
-I am advocate of Cloud native.
+An advocate of Cloud native.
 Cloud, Service Mesh, Kubernetes, PaaS, Envoy, NGINX are my attention.